rackerlabs/support-how-to/content/how-to/cloud-servers/configure-always-on-mssql-server-failover-clusters/index.md

 ---
 permalink: configure-always-on-mssql-server-failover-clusters/
-audit_date:
+audit_date: '2021-03-12'
 title: Configure Always-on MSSQL Server Failover Clusters
 type: article
 created_date: '2021-03-02'
 created_by: Ken Azuma
-last_modified_date:
+last_modified_date: '2021-03-12'
-last_modified_by:
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

-# Configure Always-on MSSQL Server Failover Clusters

-This article provides guidance on the following Always-on MSSQL Server Failover Cluster configurations:
+This article provides guidance on the following always-on MSSQL&reg; server failover cluster configurations:

 - Rename a Failover Cluster
-- Add Dependencies to a SQL Server Resource
+- Add Dependencies to a SQL server resource
 - Configure Quorum NodeWeight Settings
 - Change the IP Address of a Failover Cluster Instance
 - Configure HealthCheckTimeout
 - Configure FailureConditionLevel

-## Rename a SQL Server Failover Cluster Instance
+### Rename a SQL Server Failover Cluster Instance

-### Limitations
+#### Limitations
 - SQL server supports renaming servers involved in replication only if Log Shipping with replication is in use.
 The secondary server can be renamed if the primary is permanently lost.
 - Replication must be turned off, if renaming a virtual server involved with it, before renaming the virtual server.
 Then, mirroring has to be re-established with the new virtual server name.
 Metadata for database mirroring must be updated manually to reflect the new virtual server name.

 ### Rename a virtual server